novigit/code-notes/python_notes/ete3.md

 # then annotate the tree
 for leaf in t:
     leaf.add_features(color=colors.get(leaf.name, "none"))

+# 'color' is just an example trait you could add as a feature to a node
+# it can be whatever you wish, 'vowel', 'confidence', 'blergh'
+node.add_features(vowel=False, confidence=1.0, blergh="Wut")

 # regular printing of the tree will NOT show the colors
 # you need the .get_ascii() method